 Graduate students can get involved in several projects:

-Currently we are working on a huge data set collected fall 2015 at Santorini Volcano in the Mediterranean.
+Santorini: The group continues to model, integrate, and mine the seismic data from a huge data set collected fall 2015 at Santorini Volcano in the Mediterranean.
 The PROTEUS experiment collected seismic data to understand the magma plumbing structure through the entire crust beneath the volcano as well as regional tectonics.
 The analysis of this data involves state-of-the-art seismic travel tomography and full waveform inversion to obtained high resolution structural images.
-It also includes marine geophysical (multi beam bathymetry, gravity, and magnetics) studies of the volcano.
+It also includes marine geophysical (multi beam bathymetry, gravity, and magnetics) and modeling studies of the volcano and its tectonic setting.